 The paper is structured as follows.
 Section~\ref{sec:def} introduces basic notation and definitions.
 As our protocol is based on the use of information reconciliation (IR) and stabilizer-based quantum error-correcting codes, Section~\ref{sec:backir} provides background on these topics.
-Section~\ref{sec:ed} then describes a protocol for the problem of entanglement distillation.
-It is well-known that an entanglement distillation scheme can be turned into a channel coding scheme~\cite{bennett_mixed-state_1996}, and Section~\ref{sec:channelcoding} explains the channel coding view of the scheme in detail.
+Section~\ref{ap:UR} recalls two general uncertainty relations needed to establish the rate of the coding scheme.
+Section~\ref{sec_polpheno} introduces the classical polarization phenomenon and proves that it also holds for general classical-quantum (cq) states.\footnote{Since, to the best of our knowledge, the polarization phenomenon has thus far only been generalized to symmetric cq-states~\cite{wilde_polar_2011}.} Section~\ref{sec:ed} then describes a protocol for the problem of entanglement distillation and Section~\ref{sec:effQPC} shows that it is computationally efficient for Pauli and erasure channels when using quantum polar codes.
+It is well known that an entanglement distillation featuring only forward classical communication can be turned into a channel coding scheme~\cite{bennett_mixed-state_1996}, and Section~\ref{sec:channelcoding} explains the channel coding view of the scheme in detail.
 We prove that the communication rate of the channel coding scheme is at least as great as $Q_1(\mathcal{N})$, as defined in \eqref{eq:cohinf}, and present an efficient encoder and decoder based on polar codes for Pauli and erasure channels.
 It is possible, but still unproven, that the scheme can achieve rates beyond the coherent information.
 Section~\ref{sec:beyond} shows, however, that the rate expression reduces to the coherent information when the channel is degradable.
 Sections~\ref{sec:beyond} and \ref{sec:achievingQ} state two different open problems addressing the question of whether our scheme can achieve rates beyond the coherent information or even achieve the quantum capacity for channels where the coherent information is not optimal.
 In Section~\ref{sec:skd} it is discussed how the scheme can be used for secret key distillation.
-Appendix~\ref{ap:UR} recalls two general uncertainty relations needed to establish the rate of the coding scheme.
-Appendix~\ref{ap:polarCodes} introduces the classical polarization phenomenon and Appendix~\ref{sec:PolCQ} proves that the polarization phenomenon also holds for general classical-quantum (cq) states.\footnote{Since, to the best of our knowledge, the polarization phenomenon has thus far only been generalized to symmetric cq-states~\cite{wilde_polar_2011}.} Appendices \ref{ap:clSC} and \ref{ap:clCC} introduce classical concatenated coding schemes that can be used for source and channel coding and which serve as building blocks to prove efficiency and reliability of the entanglement distillation scheme; Appendix~\ref{ap:outerIRproblem} presents a variation of the decoder in Appendix~\ref{ap:clSC} needed for the efficient decoding process explained in Section~\ref{sec:ed}.